terminusdb/terminusdb-blog/_posts/2020-09-24-graph-databases-terminusdb-vs-neo4j.md

   - Development
 ---

-Are the Graph Databases the future?
-Structured and unstructured data coming from multiple sources can have an immense value if you can find relationships between them, Graph databases hold the relationships between data as a priority.
+Are Graph Databases the future?
+Structured and unstructured data coming from multiple sources can have immense value if you can find the relationships within it, Graph databases consider the relationships between data as first class citizens.

-Inter-connected data are the future, probably the easy way to model interconnected data is using Graph Databases.
+Inter-connected data are the future, and probably the easiest way to model interconnected data is using a Graph Database.

-In this tutorial will see two different way to model and query data using native graph databases technology.
+In this tutorial will see two different way to model and query data using native graph database technology - TerminusDB and Neo4j.

 if you have never used TerminusDB before, this article includes everything you need to get started with TerminusDB.
 [My First TerminusDB Graph Visualisation — Bike Share Data](/2020/01/14/my-first-terminusdb-graph-visualisation-bike-share-data/).

 Now let’s see how TerminusDB handles tasks compared to Neo4j in practice.

-*Note: We are assuming you are already familiar with the basic process of designing a property graph data model using Neo4j*

 ## Graph Database Main Concepts

-Graph databases  are databases that use graph structures for semantic queries with nodes, edges (relationship), and properties to represent and store data.
+Graph databases  are databases that use graph structures to organize data: nodes, edges (relationship), and properties to represent and store data.
 The relationships allow data in the store to be linked together.

-#### Neo4J
+#### Neo4J Main Concepts

 - Node
 - Label (:Person)